oscarmoore38/CppNotePad/README.md

 - `git clone https://github.com/oscarmoore38/CppNotePad.git`
 - `cd CppNotePad`
+- `mkdir files` # creates directory for files from program

 **Clone GoogleTest:**
 Google Test is used for the project's unit and integration tests.
 Clone the GoogleTest repository directly into your project's root directory: